-electron are the only argument of the relations mass and charge, respectively.
+The analogy extracted so far relates a planet in the solar system with an electron in the atom, and the Sun with the atom nucleus.
+The related entities planet and electron are the only argument of the relations mass and charge, respectively.
 However, they both appear as arguments of the relations gravity and coulomb, though in different order.
 Also, the order of appearance of the definitions for the relations coulomb and gravity differs in both models.
-Therefore, the correspondence between the two models would have been impossible to establish without considering the commutativity and associativity of the operators $(\land)$ and $(;)$.
+Therefore, the correspondence between the two models would have been hard to establish without considering the commutativity and associativity of the operators $(\wedge)$ and $(;)$.

 We must often extract analogies from large deductive databases that, unlike our previous example, contain irrelevant information with respect to the analogies that we intend to extract.
 Let us further illustrate the advantages of our order-sorted, equational generalization approach by slightly modifying our example with the introduction of irrelevant knowledge.
 Specifically, suppose that we add the assertions positive(nucleus) and negative(electron) into the Rutherford Atom description and the assertion heavier-than(sun,planet) into the solar system model.
-Figure 5 below shows the extended domain representation whereas Figure 6 depicts the recomputed least general generalization result; the only difference is the addition of a variable Z (of sort HModel), which can be thought of as a container for the unnecessary pieces of information that are automatically disregarded in this case.
+Figure 5 below shows the extended domain representation together with the recomputed least general generalization result; the only difference is the addition of a variable Z (of sort HModel), which can be thought of as a container for the unnecessary pieces of information that are automatically disregarded in this case.